 Resources: Resources on Holiday House website include activities for Language Arts and for Mathematics.
 Draw your favorite food activity on pages 24-25 of this activity guide.
 HERE is a link to some Thanksgiving activities.

 Why I Like This Book: As I said, this book is charming.
 It is a humorous tale, with plenty of action, where readers will recognize Mouse’s temptation to be greedy and, in the end, his thankfulness for the little things.
-Judy Cox’s uses words that beg to be repeated such as “catter-whumpus,” toothsome, greeny, and stripy.
+Judy Cox’s uses words that beg to be repeated such as catter-whumpus, toothsome, greeny, and stripy.
 Although I was too far away to see the illustrations when Sylvie read to us at the conference, I was completely engaged.
 After picking up a copy at my library, I was even more taken by the text when merged with the artwork.
 The illustrations by Jeffrey Ebbeler (who, also, illustrated some of our own Susanna Leonard Hill’s books) are from Mouse’s perspective.
-The colors are warm and inviting making for a Thanksgiving mood as you are reading.
+Your mood will be very Thanksgiving-y after reading this fun story!

 Susanna Leonard Hill features Perfect Picture Book Friday on her blog.
 This is a wonderful resource if you are wondering what books to give as gifts, needing material for a lesson, or just looking for a great book to read.
 Here is a list of books by category.
 Each book listed has a link to a review, information about that book, and resources for activities.
 There is also an alphabetical list.